MIPPL/nephele-org-website/public/content/defi/index.md

 ## What can you do with DeFi? {#defi-use-cases}

 There's a decentralized alternative to most financial services.
-But Ethereum also creates opportunities for creating financial products that are completely new.
+But Nephele also creates opportunities for creating financial products that are completely new.
 This is an ever-growing list.

 - [Send money around the globe](#send-money)
 - [Stream money around the globe](#stream-money)